CONFERENCE > SPEAKERS SAND 2013

 Catherine Pépin, Ph.D.Theoretical Physicist, Institute of Theoretical Physics, Saclay, France

-Catherine is a French theoretical physicist working in the field of Quantum Emergent phenomena.
-Quantum Field theory, complexity and emergence are the key words of this research where quantum physics, originally designed to describe the realm of the microcosm, is found to emerge at the macroscopic scale in the form of very mysterious and spectacular phenomena.
-Catherine obtained her PhD from the University of Grenoble and the École Normale Supérieure de Lyon (France), in 1996.
-From 1996 to 1998 she was a post doctorate research fellow at MIT (USA), followed by two years at Brasenose College, Oxford University (UK).
-Since 2001, she is permanent research scientist at the Institute of Theoretical Physics, Saclay, France.
-Author of more than 50 scientific publications in Quantum Field Theory and Condensed Matter Physics, she is a Leader Research Scientist of her institution since 2007.
-In 2005, she received a strong spiritual call which told with no doubt that in addition to the wonders of Scientific endeavour, there is an unmistakable Otherness, a presence impalpable to the mind.
-Her spiritual quest thus started in June 2006 with the meeting of late Stephen Jourdain'.
-During the year 2007, she went through a Shamanic initiation involving Iboga and Ayahuasca, the African and South Amazon sacred plants known to open doors of the Spirit.
-She spent a few years with Andrew Cohen, studying until recently the teachings of Evolutionary Enlightenment.
-She believes the spiritual call received in 2005, while she was still a fundamentally materialistic scientist, was not an accident .
+In 2005, she received a strong spiritual call which told her that in addition to the wonders of Scientific endeavour, there is an unmistakable Otherness, a presence impalpable to the mind.
+She was exposed to a number of spiritual teachings and experiences, starting in June 2006 with the meeting of late Stephen Jourdain'.
+In 2007, she went through a Shamanic initiation involving Iboga and Ayahuasca, the African and South Amazon sacred plants known to open doors of the Spirit.
+She also joined Andrew Cohen and his teaching on Evolutionary Enlightenment, for several years.
+Today, she is developing her own path, and is convinced that the spiritual call she received in 2005, while she was still a fundamentally materialistic scientist, was not an accident .
 It was an experience of a universal longing in the human Soul for a deep and uncompromising re-union of Science and Spirit.

 Marilyn Schlitz, Ph.D.President Emeritus IONS